EnterpriseDB/docs/README.md

 1. Install Python 3 with `brew install python3`, if it's not already installed.
 (Use `python3 -V` to check that you have version 3.8 or higher.)
 Python is not needed for the core Gatsby system, but is required by several source scripts.

-1. NPM is the package manager we're using for this project.
-NPM may fail with a permissions related issue.
+1. NPM 7 is the package manager we're using for this project.

+   - run `npm -v` to ensure you are using the correct version of npm.
+If you do not have version 7, you can run `npm install -g npm@7` to install it.

+   - NPM may fail with a permissions related issue.
 To fix that, ensure that your user account owns the required directory: `sudo chown -R $(whoami) /usr/local/lib/node_modules`

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.